 - 7. The fieldwork was conducted at an average density of 1 boring per hectare of agricultural land.
-In total one soil pit and eleven borings were described on the site. - 8.
-The agricultural land on this site has been classified as Subgrade 3b (moderate quality) and Grade 4 (poor quality).
+In total of four borings were described on the site. - 8.
+The agricultural land on this site has been classified as Subgrade 3b (moderate quality), Grade 4 (poor quality) and Grade 5 (very poor quality).
 The key limitations to the agricultural use of this land are gradient and soil wetness. - 9.
-The moderate quality land is located on the higher plateau area in the west of the site, adjoining Dark Lane.
-The soils have a clay loam topsoil texture overlying clay loam and clay to depth, with few stones within the soil profile. - 10.
-The area of poor quality land is mapped on the moderately steeply and steeply sloping land in the east of the site.
-The soils have a clay loam texture over heavy clay loam and clay.
+The moderate quality land is located on the southern edge of the site.
+The soils have a sandy silt loam topsoil texture overlying heavy clay loam to depth. - 10.
+The area of poor quality land is mapped on the moderately steeply sloping land.
+The soils have a clay loam texture over heavy clay loam and clay to depth. - 11.
+The area of very poor quality land is located in the north east of the site.
+Here the clay loam topsoils which overlie clay to depth are found on steeply sloping ground.